otzarri/training-create-your-first-kubernetes-operator/04-install-the-new-crd-on-kubernetes/README.md

 # Install the new CRD on Kubernetes

+In the previous challenge you created a operator and resource definition (CRD).
+Now is your chance to explore the resource CRD!

+In this challenge you will:

+- Understand the Golang code representation of the CRD
+- Transform the code CRD into YAML and install it in Kubernetes
+- Install the CRD using the provided `make` command

 ## 🧬 Viewing the generated CRD code

 In the last step you selected to generate a custom Resource.
 This adds a Golang representation of a Custom Resource Definition (CRD) to your operator scaffolding code.